-June 13-14, Days 1-2: Travel to Uganda; Arrival in Entebbe.
+June 14-15, Days 1-2: Travel to Uganda; Arrival in Entebbe.
 Tour participants should make plans to arrive in Entebbe (airport code EBB) no later than the evening of June 15.
 Upon arrival and clearing immigration and customs, you will be met at the airport and transferred to our nearby hotel.
+The lovely Boma Hotel is set amidst delightful gardens with lots of birds.
 Many of our participants find it worthwhile to arrive in Entebbe the day before the first official group activities, allowing time to relax and recover from the overnight flight and the time change before launching into early mornings in the field.
 Those wishing to arrive early will have plenty of birds to keep them occupied until the start of the tour.
 Upon request, the VENT office will be happy to assist with any additional lodging arrangements.

-NIGHT (June 13): In transit (overnight flight) NIGHT (June 14): The Protea Hotel, Entebbe
+NIGHT (June 14): In transit (overnight flight) NIGHT (June 15): The Boma Hotel, Entebbe